SanjayK2006/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+STEP1: Start

-1.Import the necessary packages using import statement.
+STEP2:Import the necessary packages using import statement.

-2.Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().
+STEP3:Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().

-3.Import KMeans and use for loop to cluster the data.
+STEP4:Import KMeans and use for loop to cluster the data.

-4.Predict the cluster and plot data graphs.
+STEP5:Predict the cluster and plot data graphs.

-5.Print the outputs and end the program
+STEP6:Print the outputs and end the program

+STEP7: Stop
 ## Program:

 /*